vojtechruz/vojtechruzicka-blog/src/posts/java-10-var-local-variable-type-inference-jep-286/index.md

 Map<User, List> accounts = new Map<User, List>();
 ```

 In Java 7, there is a nice feature, called diamond operator.
-It allows you to provide just a pair of empty angle brackets instead of all the type parameters declaration on the right-hand \'s side.
+It allows you to provide just a pair of empty angle brackets instead of all the type parameters declaration on the right-hand's side.

 ```java
 Map<User, List> accounts = new HashMap<>();